fleetdm/fleet/handbook/product.md

 ### Goal

-Keep the business up to date with improvements and changes to the Fleet product so that all stakeholders are can communicate with customers and users.
+Keep the business up to date with improvements and changes to the Fleet product so that all stakeholders can communicate with customers and users.

 ### Blog post